guilherme-CMachado/guilherme-CMachado/README.md

 ### Hey!
 I'm Guilherme 🙂

-- 🔭 I work as a Front-End mobile developer
+- 🔭 I work as a mobile developer
 - 🌱 My programming language is Dart and my favorite framework is Flutter
 - 📫 Contact: guilhermemachado.dev@gmail.com